Skip to main content

 Set up your app for Hypertill DB

-The current recommendation is to keep your database code in a dedicated db/ folder and make the file layout obvious:
+The cleanest structure is still the best one: keep database code in a dedicated db/ folder and keep UI code out of it.

 src/